Australian Tour: MURRAMARANG NATIONAL PARK: 15 - 19 March 2022, Bookings open now with a deposit payment of $580.00!

 - 3 guided walks looking at local flora and fauna, geological landforms and learning about indigenous heritage accompanied by local ecologist and Land Care coordinator Paul May

-- Optional extra walks include 2 night spotlighting walks to see gliders, possums and owls; and 2 early morning bird walks to see bower birds, honeyeaters and shore birds, and
+- Optional extra walks include 2 night spotlighting walks to see gliders, possums and owls; and 2 early morning bird walks to see bower birds, honeyeaters and threatened species shore birds, and

 - Durras Lake kayak trip led by local kayaking specialist.